Cable news in the United States: The Local AccuWeather Channel

 The Local AccuWeather Channel was distributed mainly as a digital subchannel on various terrestrial television outlets.
 Content on local versions of The Local AccuWeather Channel vary widely, ranging from a mix of local and national AccuWeather content (such as WFAA) to all-local, automated outlets (such as WFMZ-TV).
 Now largely deprecated, it is unknown as of January 2020 (when WFAA dropped its affiliation) whether any affiliates still carry the national AccuWeather Channel over the air.
 In 2021, the service was quietly discontinued in favor of AccuWeather Now, which is also provided free-to-consumer, but through advertising-supported over-the-top media service providers instead of individual terrestrial affiliates.

 AccuWeather Network

 AccuWeather Network is a national version of the AccuWeather channel.
 The network broadcasts pre-recorded national and regional weather forecasts, analysis of ongoing weather events, and weather-related news, along with local weather segments for mostly the Northeastern United States.
 It is currently available on providers such as Verizon FIOS and DirecTV.

 Fox Weather

 Fox Weather, a subsidiary of Fox Corporation, launched in late 2021 as an Internet feed, with intent to launch as a digital subchannel on Fox owned-and-operated stations in early 2022.

 WeatherNation TV

 WeatherNation TV, originally known as The Weather Cast, also uses this model (having taken the place of The Local AccuWeather Channel as the affiliation of certain stations' weather channels since 2013), although it also provides a feed directly to cable providers and directly to consumers through mobile and smart-TV apps.
 A national feed is available on Dish Network.

+Criticism and analysis

+Media analysts have reported that cable news programs in the United States have increasingly eliminated genuine disagreements between hosts and guests.
+A 2025 study found that the amount of “real debate” on prime-time programs declined by about one-third between 2017 and 2024, with discussion formats increasingly favoring preexisting viewpoints.